ncborcherding/TIRTL/README.md

-R dependencies are _Matrix_ and _data.table_ packages, available by default with most distributions.
+R dependencies are _Matrix_ (vesrsion >=1.5) and _data.table_ (v.>1.15) packages, available by default with most distributions.
 If not, you can install them by running from R console:
 ```R
 install.packages("Matrix")
 install.packages("data.table")
 ```

-Python3 dependencies are _numpy_, _pandas_, _cupy_ (for Nvidia GPU runs, optional), _mlx_ (for Apple GPU runs, optional).
+Python3 dependencies are _numpy_ (v.>1.26), _pandas_ (v.>2.2), _cupy_ (v. >13.2 for Nvidia GPU runs, optional), _mlx_ (v. >=0.13 for Apple GPU runs, optional).
 You can install them by running:
 ```bash
 pip install numpy pandas
 pip install cupy
 pip install mlx
 ```

+If the dependencies are installed, just copying the repository is enough to run the code, no additional install or setup needed.
+The code was tested on macOS 14-15 (CPU/GPU), Red Hat Enterprise Linux 8.8 (CPU/Nvidia GPU) and Windows 11 Enterprise (tested on CPU only).

 ## Quick Start
 Install dependencies, download repository and run run the following commands in R:
 ```R